NekoTarou/lskypro-auto-upload/README.md

 ## Upload all local images file by command

-press ctrl+P and input upload all images，enter, then will auto upload all local images
+press ctrl+P and input upload all images(Upload all images-All images in the current file)，enter, then will auto upload all local images

 You can also process all notes at once with the new command: